BetaNYC/NYC-CIF/Readme.md

 **City University of New York (CUNY) Service Corp** – creates opportunities for students to work on projects that improve the city’s short and long-term civic, economic and environmental sustainability.
 CUNY SC coordinates CIF students and funds their internship work up to 12 hours a week for up to six months.

-**CartoDB** – a cloud-based mapping, analysis and visualization engine that lets users build spatial applications for both mobile and the web.
+**Carto** – a cloud-based mapping, analysis and visualization engine that lets users build spatial applications for both mobile and the web.
 The platform is already being used by major news organizations, research institutions, non-profits, and geospatial application developers throughout the world.
 CartoDB is donating its software and staff to help train and educate CUNY SC and Community Board Members.

 **The Wise City** – a socially responsible civic engagement, service design, and product strategy practice.
 The Wise City is donating staff time to educate CUNY SC students on human-centered design.

-**SeeClickFix** – a communications platform for citizens to report non-emergency issues, and governments to track, manage, and reply—ultimately making communities better through transparency, collaboration, and cooperation.
-SeeClickFix is donating its software and staff to help train and educate both CUNY SC and Community Board Members.

 ## Program Background